 - Can’t afford Goethe?
 If you’re in Germany, your next-best option is your local VHS (Volkshochschule).

 - If you decide to go with another language school, make sure they actually teach the grammar.
 Certain chain schools claim that they can teach you the language “intuitively.”
 That is a lie.
 You need to learn the grammar.

 Learn German on Your Own with Apps

-- Babbel is the best language learning app out there.
-Unlike other apps, Babbel teaches you grammar rules and includes speaking practice in the form of scripts.
+- Babbel is a great app if you have the money.
 It’s very pricey, but they run a lot of deals, so don’t get tricked into paying full price.

 - Need something cheaper?
 Or free?
 Try DuoLingo.
-A word of caution: you won’t become proficient in German grammar with DuoLingo alone.
+Just make sure you also invest in a grammar workbook.